 A large part of rural areas is covered by forests or recreational areas.
-Rural areas are mainly characterised by forests (state forests, communal forests or private forests).
+Rural areas are mainly characterized by forests (state forests, communal forests or private forests).
 Germany has about 11.4 million hectares, about one third of the area of Germany is forest.
-In times of increasing mechanisation and growing demands in everyday life, these areas are becoming increasingly important for use in leisure time and as compensation areas for families and sports enthusiasts.
+In times of increasing mechanization and growing demands in everyday life, these areas are becoming increasingly important for use in leisure time and as compensation areas for families and sports enthusiasts.
 At the same time, industrial forest management plays a major role in the use of renewable raw materials.
 The dangers to health and life in forest and natural areas are often underestimated, which can lead to minor but also serious injuries or death.
 At the same time, the reporting of accidents as well as the locating of the accident site and the recovery of accident victims is subject to natural restrictions.
 This ranges from the exact location in case of missing addresses, to the accessibility of the accident site due to the limited network of roads, to the rescue and recovery of persons.

 The aim of the project is to improve the safety of the population through coordinated and standardised disaster and rescue management.
 The project should contribute to this,

 - To be able to rescue people (forest workers, tourists, athletes) more quickly in emergencies,

 - to better coordinate interventions in the event of natural disasters (forest fires, floods, forest rupture due to storm damage) or other catastrophic events.

 Forests and recreational areas are increasingly becoming a space in which both private individuals spend their leisure time and companies with the task of managing them spend more time.
 The forest as a source of renewable resources is an increasing factor for forestry management.
-For leisure users, growing urbanisation is an important incentive to seek balance in nature.
+For leisure users, growing urbanization is an important incentive to seek balance in nature.
 It is not uncommon for sports to be practised with an increased risk.
 This development is accompanied by a number of incalculable dangers and risks, which are often underestimated by the people living in forests and recreational areas.